ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 This allows you to focus on the application itself, rather than the underlying infrastructure that the application is running on.

-This is especially useful for the Sample Application, since the infrastructural security of the application can be managed by AWS instead, offloading the responsibility of keeping our system updated and patched to AWS.
+This is especially useful for the Sample Application since the infrastructural security of the application can be managed by AWS instead, offloading the responsibility of keeping our system updated and patched to AWS.

 #### Elastic Load Balancer